 Today, including social media in one’s B2B communication (and sales with social selling) strategy is essential.
 They allow you to find new playgrounds, to get out of the anonymity specific to B2B companies, to dialogue with your ecosystem and to establish a lasting and fruitful relationship with audiences as rich as they are varied.

-This is how content marketing works, and it is never stronger than in B2B, because it works the same way as professional marketing: see my expertise, I don’t demonstrate anything, I solve your problems, naturally.
+This is how content marketing works, and it is never stronger than in B2B because it works the same way as professional marketing: see my expertise, I don’t demonstrate anything, and I solve your problems, naturally.

 In business-to-business, most brands are named “under the radar” i.e. little or no spontaneous discussion exists on the web.